 Slickdeals is a great website that finds deals for you.
 What’s nice about it is that it’s user-submitted.
 That means there are tons of users looking for deals that you can take advantage of!

 Check the Price of the Item in Multiple Stores

 It’s easy to go into a store and buy an item without comparing prices at other stores or online.
 You can end up paying too much for an item if you don’t take a minute to compare prices in other stores first.
 A good way to do this is by using Google Shopping or Amazon to search for the item that interests you and compare its price with other stores (if they carry it).

 - Be Flexible About When (And Where) You Shop

 If there’s something you need right away, waiting may not be an option.
 But if you’re willing to hold out a bit longer, that can make all the difference when it comes to finding lower prices.

-For example, if you need some new clothes, instead of shopping as soon as they go out of style (or even before), hold off until they go on clearance at the end of their season.
+For example, if you need dresses for curvy women, instead of shopping as soon as they go out of style (or even before), hold off until they go on clearance at the end of their season.
 Then, next year when they’re back in style again, you’ll be able to save even more by purchasing them with cash instead of buying them at full price now with a credit card.

 The same principle applies to many other purchases — electronics, furniture, etc., often have predictable sales cycles throughout the year.

 Saving money starts with knowing how much money comes in and where it goes out.
 This is called making a budget.
 Start by listing all of the sources of income that you receive each month.
 Next, list all of your expenses or bills from the smallest amount to the largest amount due each month.
 Subtract all of your expenses from your income.
 If your expenses are greater than your income, try cutting back on the items with smaller dollar amounts first.
 For example, if you go out for coffee every day at $3-$6 per day, try making coffee at home instead and use that money saved towards some larger debt or bill that has to be paid each month.